 - Share experiences and qualities that will make your stand out from the applicant pool in a positive light.

-This is a new section on the 2017–2018 AADSAS.
-It includes profiles created by each dental school with information about their program and tips on how to be a successful applicant.
+This section includes profiles created by each dental school with information about their program and tips on how to be a successful applicant.

 Questions and prerequisites may not be available for certain schools.
 This section must be completed to submit your application; some questions may be optional.